darkmeadow/quidditch_simulator/readme.md

     ```cmd
     python -m quidditch.py --team-file Path/to/file/[filename].json
     ```
-    + if you want to simulate weather effects add
+    + If you want to simulate weather effects add
         ```
         --use_weather
         ```

-    + if you want to simulate weather effects add
+    + If you want to simulate weather effects add
         ```
         --use_weather
         ```

-    + to return a more in depth game log add
+    + To return a more in depth game log add
         ```
         --collect-metadata
         ```